-After logging in https://www.textunited.com/my/login/ go to MY TASKS at the top.
+After logging in to https://www.textunited.com/my/login/ go to MY TASKS at the top.
 Find your project on the list and click Open.

-Important: TextUnited quality assurance tool is using the glossary to verify if the correct terminology is being used by translators, so always start with checking if glossary is meeting your expectations.
+Important: TextUnited quality assurance tool is using the glossary to verify if the correct terminology is being used by translators, so always start with checking if the glossary is meeting your expectations.

 Also, once the project is completed, the glossary is merged with the main terminology repository and used in future projects.